VCCE/VCC/docs/UserGuide.md

  will start with your custom config.

 <div style="page-break-after: always;"></div>
----
 <h2 align="center">Loading and Saving Custom VCC.ini Files</h2>

- Alternately, you can Load/Save custom ini files now from the "File" menu while VCC is running.
+ You can also Load/Save custom ini files now from the "File" menu while VCC is running.
 To save a custom ini file, just click "File/Save Config", type in a new custom.ini name, and click Save.